Sol Duc Hot Springs. Credit: Kari Quaas via Flickr CC

 The Pacific Northwest is a geothermic wonderland, home to dozens of natural hot springs.
-While summer draws the largest crowds to these mineral-rich pools, autumn and winter months are my family’s favorite time to stop in for a hot, restorative soak or swim.
+While summer draws the largest crowds to these mineral-rich pools, cool-weather months are my family’s favorite time to stop in for a hot, restorative soak or swim.
 Even with a serious chill in the air, these mineral pools stay nice and steamy.
-And at the end of a brisk autumn hike in the Cascadia backcountry there are few things more satisfying than dipping into warm water under a ceiling of fir trees.
+And at the end of a brisk hike in the Cascadia backcountry, there are few things more satisfying than dipping into warm water under a ceiling of fir trees.

 Northwest hot springs come in many varieties.
 Some are scenic, natural basins set deep in the woods.
-Trails to primitive hot springs are usually short in length and well-trodden, as thousands come in search of their relaxing minerals and rumored curative powers.
+Trails to primitive hot springs are usually short in length and well-trodden, as thousands come in search of the water's relaxing minerals and rumored curative powers.

 We recommend you try both to see for yourself.
-Here are six hot-springs getaways in the Pacific Northwest to get you started.
-(Note: Sol Duc closes for the winter season.)
+Here are five hot-springs getaways in the Pacific Northwest to get you started.

-Safety tip: Always supervise children very closely when they are in and around hot springs pools.
-Some kids need to be reminded to step out of the pool every once in awhile to cool off.
+Safety tip: Always supervise children closely when they are in and around hot springs pools.
+Some kids need to be reminded to step out of the pool every once in a while to cool off.
 Check in that they are not getting over-heated, and push water to keep them hydrated.

 Use the arrows above the image to view the options!